 You are the most important member of your baby’s care team.
-This form shows the progression from admission to discharge.
-We encourage you to complete the parent checklist to become involved in your baby’s care, and to monitor your baby’s milestones on the discharge checklist on the second page of this form.
-The checklist can be found here:
+We encourage you to use our parent checklist to become involved in your baby’s care and to monitor your baby’s milestones.
+This form tracks your baby’s progression from admission to discharge.

 Development by Gestational Age

 Click on your baby's gestational age to learn more about sensory and motor development at that age.
-Find out what milestones to look for, and what parents can do to be involved in care and enhance their growth and development.
+These resources will help you learn what milestones to look for and learn what you as a parent can do to enhance your baby’s growth and development.

 Over 35 Weeks: